netuitive-community-packages/netuitive-packages-aws-emr/README.md

-# netuitive-packages-aws-emr
-A set of Netuitive analytics configurations, polices, dashboards, and reports that are used to monitor performance of AWS Elastic Map Reduce (EMR) resources.
+#netuitive.packages.aws.emr 1.0.0

+##Release History

+For detailed information on this package, please refer to the [online documentation](https://help.app.netuitive.com/Content/Misc/Datasources/AWS/new_aws_datasource.htm).

+###Version 1.0.0

+* Initial production release of the package for monitoring AWS Elastic MapReduce (EMR) resources.